 Adrian Pearsall founded Craft Associates in Pennsylvania in 1952 to manufacture his own designs.
 By the late 1950s his designs incorporating walnut became hugely popular.
 Adrian was prolific with his designs and even at the height of production, allowed for custom work, making it very difficult to archive all of the interesting designs that were distributed throughout the world.

 Known for his daring designs which brought high style to the masses, he is credited with the creation of long and low gondola sofas, free-form walnut and glass tables, and the popularization of the venerable bean bag chair.
-As an industry testament to his achievements, Adrian was nominated for inclusion into the in 2008.
+As an industry testament to his achievements, Adrian was nominated for inclusion into the American Furniture Hall of Fame in 2008.